trv893/StoneSchedules/README.md

 - View their assigned shifts, including the date, time, and section.
 - Release shifts they don't want to work, making them available for other employees to pick up.
 - Request to pick up shifts from other employees, either by sending a pickup request or by picking up a released shift.

-To release a shift:

-1. Click on the shift you want to release.
-2. Click the "Release Shift" button.
-3. Confirm that you want to release the shift.

-To pick up a released shift:

-1. Click on the released shift you want to pick up.
-2. Click the "Pick Up Shift" button.
-3. Confirm that you want to pick up the shift.

-To request to pick up a shift:

-1. Click on the employee whose shift you want to pick up.
-2. Click the "Request to Pick Up Shift" button.
-3. Wait for the owner of the shift to accept or deny your request.

 ### Schedule View